Error Estimation for Adaptive Mesh Refinement in Droplet Simulations: Problem Description

 The quantity $(C-1)h$ defines the thickness of the shear layer in the continuous phase flow, which defines how much force is experienced by the dispersed phase droplet.
 The parameter $C$ is a free parameter that can be defined using curve-fitted monotonic functions on the numerical and experimental data.
 In \cite{NathawaniKnepleyDropletShear}, it was shown that this single parameter model can account for behavior in a wide range of dimensionless parameter values.

-The system of governing equations given by Eqs.~(\ref{eq:co-flow_momentum}-\ref{eq:interface}) are then discretized using a Galerkin finite element method using a mixed method \cite{NathawaniKnepleyDropletShear}.
-The mixed finite element weak form is given by

-where $s$ is the introduced variable for the mixed form that approximates the derivative of the interface distance, that is $\partial h / \partial z$.
+The system of governing equations given by Eqs.~(\ref{eq:co-flow_momentum}-\ref{eq:interface}) is then discretized using a Galerkin finite element method in the mixed form~\cite{NathawaniKnepleyDropletShear}.
+We will use finite element spaces $\mathcal{U}$ for velocity, $\mathcal{H}$ for radius, and $\mathcal{S}$ for the slope variable, an auxiliary variable introduced in the mixed formulation to approximate the interface slope $\partial h / \partial z$.
+Now we can express the mixed finite element weak form as

-The Eqs.~(\ref{eq:FE_momentum}-\ref{eq:FE_s}) are solved using continuous Galerkin method with $C^0(\Omega)$ elements.
-The solution algorithm involves moving mesh and calculating the droplet length in a self-consistent way.
+where $u, q \in \mathcal{U}$, $h, v \in \mathcal{H}$, and $s, w \in \mathcal{S}$.
+Eqs.~(\ref{eq:FE_momentum}-\ref{eq:FE_s}) are solved using the continuous Galerkin method with $C^0(\Omega)$ elements.
+The solution algorithm involves a moving mesh and calculates the droplet length in a self-consistent way.
 The algorithm is explained in \cite{NathawaniKnepleyDropletGravity}, and has been implemented using the PETSc libraries~\cite{petsc-user-ref,petsc-web-page}.

-The flow becomes highly convective as the droplet interface evolves up to a point when it starts forming the neck.
-The radial contraction of the interface accelerates faster than the elongation, hence rapidly approaching the singularity.
-This behavior should be captured accurately to get the precise equilibrium droplet profiles.
+The flow becomes highly convective as the droplet interface evolves up to the point at which the neck begins to form.
+The radial contraction of the interface accelerates faster than the axial elongation, rapidly approaching the singularity.
+This behavior must be captured accurately to obtain precise equilibrium droplet profiles.
 In addition, the interface is advected with the flow, so that errors in the interface location at one step strongly affect later steps in the flow.